-The latest review (PDF) was conducted in May 2013 and was performed by a team of auditors from other state audit organizations.
+The latest review was conducted in April 2022 and was performed by a team of auditors from other state audit organizations.
 The team reviewed the Audits Division’s system of quality control.
 They concluded our quality control was suitably designed and applied, providing reasonable assurance that our audits conform with government auditing standards.

 The Audits Division has successfully undergone these external reviews for the past 20 years.